puneet-chandna/cloudsim-ho-research/Readme.md

 The framework's emphasis on statistical rigor, reproducibility, and comprehensive analysis makes it suitable for academic research, industrial evaluation, and algorithm comparison studies.
 Its integration with real-world datasets and support for multiple algorithms enables researchers to conduct thorough and meaningful experiments.

 For questions, issues, or contributions, please refer to the project repository and documentation resources.

+---

+## Author Information

+**Puneet Chandna**
+Vellore Institute of Technology
+Chennai, Tamil Nadu, India
+Email: puneetchandna21@gmail.com

+### Research Focus
+- Cloud Computing and Virtual Machine Placement
+- Metaheuristic Optimization Algorithms
+- Multi-objective Optimization
+- Performance Analysis and Statistical Evaluation
+- CloudSim-based Simulation Research

+### Academic Background
+This research framework was developed as part of academic research in cloud computing optimization at Vellore Institute of Technology, Chennai.
+The project demonstrates the application of the Hippopotamus Optimization algorithm to solve complex VM placement problems in cloud computing environments.

+### Contact
+For research collaboration, academic inquiries, or technical support related to this framework, please contact the author at the email address provided above.